-Fluffy lemon cupcakes topped with a Raspberry Cream Cheese Frosting.
+Raspberry Cream Cheese Frosting is made with simple ingredients and perfect on top of fluffy lemon cupcakes.
 Raspberry Frosting is light, fluffy, and full of fresh raspberry flavor.

 There were black raspberries growing over the stonewall that went along the side of the driveway, all the way up to the back of the farm.
 We’d pick them to make jam and pies.
 Try my Mixed Berry Jam, Blackberry Pie recipe, and Blackberry Raspberry Lemonade.

 Cream Cheese frosting with the addition of raspberries is the most delicious frosting recipe ever!

 Step 1: Use either fresh or frozen raspberries.
 Make sure your cream cheese is softened.
 Do this by letting the package warm up to room temperature on the counter for a few hours.

 Step 2: In a large mixing bowl of a stand mixer, using the whisk/beater attachment mix together the ingredients on low.
 Then turn up to medium high speed and beat the frosting for about 4-5 minutes.

 Step 3: Scrape the bottom and sides of the bowl occasionally to make sure all of the ingredients are incorporated well.

 Step 4: Place the frosting in a disposable pastry bag and pipe on cooled cupcakes in a circular pattern.
 Starting from the outside and working your way in.
 Garnish with a fresh raspberry.

 This is my favorite jumbo cupcake pan from Wilton.
 Because, if you’re gonna make cupcakes, why not make jumbo ones?!
 And the paper liners make it so easy to bake and transfer the cupcakes out of the pans.
 (Oh and these cupcake pans are dishwasher safe!!
 How cool is that?!)